 - Bring a large pot of salted water to a boil.
 Add cauliflower florets and cook until tender but not mushy, about 8 minutes.
 Use a slotted spoon to drain and scoop the cauliflower into a blender.
 When the cauliflower is out, bring your water back up to a boil and add the pasta.

 - Back to your blender - add the dijon mustard, shallot, garlic, smoked paprika, salt, pepper, to the cauliflower, and puree well.
 Add about ¾ cups of cashew cream (or cheddar cheese), sherry vinegar, and blend again.
 Add starchy pasta water, as needed, to thin the sauce.
 Taste and adjust seasonings.
 (Add more cashew cream if you want).

 - Pour your pasta into a large baking dish (or a few individual sized dishes).
+Place the remainder of the cauliflower floretes on top.
 Top with a sprinkling of panko, parmesan cheese (if using) and a drizzle of olive oil. (optional: make it extra cheesy by adding a layer of sharp cheddar underneath the panko and parmesan)